 ● Requests for a change from Honors/AP to Regular, or vice versa, are based on recommendation from the teacher and in coordination with the student, parents, and counselor.

-Here is an additional copy of our COURSE DESCRIPTION GUIDE for your reference.
+Here is an additional copy of our PROGRAM OF STUDIES for your reference.
 This contains important information regarding graduation requirements, the progression of classes, and descriptions of each class offered.

 What are Dual Enrollment Courses?

 Dual enrollment is an opportunity for eligible high school students who want to earn college credit taking high school classes.
 Students at Notre Dame Prep can earn Scottsdale Community College or University of Arizona credit for classes, and upon graduation, those credits will transfer to all Arizona universities and many out-of-state institutions.

 University of Arizona: Introduction to Engineering and Design, Economics